cbrun/cbrun.github.io/modeling-platforms/index.md

 A platform should let tool builders define which semantic elements a view exposes, how they appear, what operations users can perform, and how those operations modify the model.
 The same command and validation logic should remain usable from other views and APIs.

 This separation is central to [Eclipse Sirius](https://eclipse.dev/sirius/): a modeler definition describes how domain data is projected into representations and how users can interact with it.
-[Sirius Web](https://github.com/eclipse-sirius/sirius-web) carries those principles into a web stack.
+[Sirius Web](https://eclipse.dev/sirius/sirius-web.html) carries those principles into a web stack; its [source repository](https://github.com/eclipse-sirius/sirius-web) is the place to inspect the implementation and contribute code.

 ## Collaboration is more than simultaneous editing